ripopov/gdb_systemc_trace/README.md

 * ./run.py path/to/your/simulation_executable
 * systemc_trace.vcd will be created
-* Use vcd_hierarchy_manipulator to create hierarchical VCDs :https://github.com/yTakatsukasa/vcd_hierarchy_manipulator
+* Use vcd_hierarchy_manipulator to create hierarchical VCDs: https://github.com/yTakatsukasa/vcd_hierarchy_manipulator
 * Use GtkWave to view vcd waveform : http://gtkwave.sourceforge.net/

 ## Tracing only required signals

 * ./run.py -l path/to/your/simulation_executable
-* List of all detected signal in design will be printed to console
+* List of all detected signals in design will be printed to console
-* Copy required signal names (full hierarchical names) into file, say signals.txt
+* Copy required signal names (full hierarchical names) into some file, say signals.txt
 * ./run.py -f signals.txt
 * systemc_trace.vcd will be created